-The longest, and arguably most scenic, rail-trail in California, the spectacular Bizz Johnson National Recreation Trail runs between Westwood and Susanville in Lassen County.
+The spectacular Bizz Johnson National Recreation Trail runs between Westwood and Susanville in Lassen County.
 It cuts through the thick woodlands of the high country into the awesome Susan River Canyon, passing numerous historic sites such as tunnels and trestles along the way.

 Bizz Johnson Trail follows the route of the old Fernley and Lassen Railroad line, which was established in 1914 for transporting logs and milled lumber to and from the Westwood Mill.
 The mill closed in 1956, and in 1978 Southern Pacific Railroad received approval to discontinue use of the old line.
 The Bureau of Land Management spearheaded conversion of the corridor to a trail, and former California congressional representative Harold T. "Bizz" Johnson, who served in the House of Representatives from 1958 to 1980, was instrumental in establishing the segment as a rails-to-trails conversion for recreational use.
 The trail is named in his honor.